Mohamad Yousuf Tarigami: After abrogation of Article 370

 Immediately after the abrogation of Article 370, Tarigami was placed in house arrest at Srinagar for 35 days.
-In August 2019, CPI(M) General Secretary Sitaram Yechury filed a Habeas corpus petition in Supreme Court to find Mohammed Yusuf Tarigami, who was targeted by Jammu & Kashmir athourity.
+In August 2019, CPI(M) General Secretary Sitaram Yechury filed a Habeas corpus petition in Supreme Court to find Mohammed Yusuf Tarigami, who was targeted by Jammu & Kashmir authority.
 Sitaram Yechury was allowed by the court to visit Jammu and Kashmir only to meet his party colleague.
 Yousuf Tarigami, was kept under detention in Srinagar since Jammu and Kashmir lost its special status, and he was shifted to All India Institute of Medical Sciences in New Delhi for medical care, following a Supreme Court order on September 5, 2019.
 Supreme Court later allowed him to return freely to Kashmir.

 Tarigami was the first political leader from the state to address a press conference after the abrogation of Article 370.
 He slammed the modi Government for detaining former Jammu and Kashmir Chief Minister Farooq Abdullah under the Public Safety Act.
 He said, “We, Abdullah and others are not terrorists,...
 We also want to live, a Kashmiri, is saying this,”..This is my appeal, please listen to us too.
 The average Kashmiri doesn’t ask for heavens, we just ask for a chance to march with you.”

 Tarigami approached the Supreme Court challenging the order of the Union Ministry of Home Affairs that allowed people from across the country to buy land in the territory of Jammu and Kashmir, including agricultural land.
 In the aftermath of repealing Article 370, he said, "Kashmiris have been humiliated, feel betrayed."
 He refuted the government claim that there is normalcy in Kashmir, and pointed out that Modi Government made Kashmir into graveyards.